If you doubt that wasps are conscious critters, then you have never been inside their swarm. Have you ever been inside their swarm?

 Slowly some left and then others followed.
 They were returning to their home.
-The last to leave were probably their front line attackers, still staring us down.
+The last to leave were probably their front line defense squad, still staring us down.

 Ben and I just stood in place long after we saw the last one leave.
 Patty edged closer to see more clearly if they were all gone and told us when there were no more behind us.
-Still we stood, reflecting now the narrow escape we made with this hoard of wasps.
+I was not going to move my head to see even if it took all night, so Patty was a great scout.
+Still we stood, reflecting now the narrow escape we made with this swarm of wasps.

-Together we rounded the corner of my apartment and through the door.
-Ben was satisfied to leave his motorcycle right there by the bush with the “alarm system of wasps” that were guarding his bike.
+Together we rounded the corner of my apartment and through the front door.
+Ben was satisfied to leave his motorcycle right there by the bush with the “alarm system of wasps” that would guard his bike that night.

-It was then we all burst out in emotions we formerly held at bay.
-We gasped with anxiety, freaked with fear at the possibilities, and thanked God and the Wasp King for their mercy.
+It was then we all burst out in emotions held at bay.
+We gasped with anxiety, freaked with fear at the possibilities, thanked God, and the Wasp King for their mercy.

-The next morning Ben went out by himself and slowly pulled his bike out the bushes and only a few wasps watched him as he did.
-In his reverent heart he held them and they just let him take his bike without attack or threats of attack.
+The next morning Ben went out by himself and slowly pulled his bike out the bushes.
+Only a few wasps watched him as he did.
+In his reverent heart he held them.
+They just let him take his bike without attack or threats of attack.

 ~ Carolyn Thompson